 Cyril Aris is a Lebanese Director & Screenwriter, with an MFA from Columbia University in the City of New York, currently in post-production for The Swing (2017), his first feature documentary, recipient of a post-production grant from AFAC, and in development for his first fiction feature The House of Glass.
 His last short film, The President’s Visit (2017), had its world premiere at the 42nd Toronto International Film Festival (TIFF) in 2017.
 Read more on cyrilaris.com or follow on @cyrilaris

-Each photographer translates his/her own perception of the works into stills and memories.
+Each photographer translates his/her own perception of the projects into stills and memories.

 Tony Elieh is a musician and self-taught photographer based in Beirut.
 Working as a professional photographer since 2008, he specializes in architecture, fashion, food, and product photography.
 His work appeared in a variety of magazines and campaigns and he regularly collaborates with young local creatives - from artists and architects to design studios and music labels.
 He also has an impressive record of portraits from the Beirut culture scene.
 Read more on tonyelieh.com or follow on @tonyelieh

 Ieva Saudargaite is a conceptual artist and a photographer of architecture, artifacts and territories.
 She grew up between Lithuania, United Arab Emirates and Lebanon.
 She attended the Lebanese American University as well as École Spéciale d'Architecture, and received a Bachelor's degree in Architecture.
 Ieva has been based in Beirut since 2007.
 Read more on ievasaudargaite.com or follow on @ieva.saudargaite